Mario200212/FalaMarcelao/README.md

 </div>

-## Contributing to the Project
+## How to Contribute

 There are several ways you can contribute to this project:

 ### 1. Expanding the App to Other Languages

-#### 1.1 Mouth Images
+**Mouth Images:**
-- Provide photos of mouths representing all the phonemes of a language you know.
+- You can provide photos of mouths representing all the phonemes of a language you know.
-- If photos for the phonemes of a given language already exist, you can use a tool like Canva to format the images as follows:
+- If photos of the phonemes for a given language already exist, you can use tools like Canva to format the images according to the following pattern:
   {photo_here}

-#### 1.2 Programming
+**Programming:**
-- If you are familiar with C# and the .NET MAUI framework, you can implement the logic to convert Text to Mouths (see `MainPage.xaml.cs`).
+- If you are proficient in C# with the .NET MAUI framework, you can help by implementing the logic to convert Text to Mouths (see `MainPage.xaml.cs` for reference).
-- **Note 1:** If you are implementing the app in a language other than Brazilian Portuguese, please make a copy of the initial repository and submit it as a new branch.
-I will handle merging your language implementation with the existing languages into a single app.
+- **Note 1:** If you are adding support for a language other than Brazilian Portuguese, please fork the initial repository and submit your changes as a new branch.
+I will merge your implemented language with the existing ones into a single app.
 - **Note 2:** We will always give proper credit for all contributions made by our contributors.

+### 2. Enhancing the Current App

-- You can also enhance the algorithm used for Text to Mouth conversion and implement any new ideas that could improve the current app.
+- You can improve the algorithm used for converting Text to Mouths, as well as implement any new features or ideas that you believe would enhance the current app.

 Thank you for your interest in contributing to the project!